Cisvanam/Cisvanam/README.md

 # CHITVAN NAGAICH
+Hi, I’m Chitvan!
+I’m a data-driven analyst based in Tempe, Arizona, with a passion for turning complex data into meaningful insights.
+I love uncovering patterns, solving problems, and helping businesses make smarter decisions using AI, cloud computing, and advanced analytics.

-Hello!
-I'm Chitvan, a data-driven Analyst based in Tempe, Arizona.
-My expertise lies in transforming complex datasets into actionable insights and leveraging advanced technologies in AI and cloud computing to drive business growth.
-With a strong foundation in tools like Python, Tableau, and MySQL, I thrive in optimizing processes, uncovering trends, and collaborating with teams to implement data-driven strategies.
+With a strong foundation in Python, Tableau, and MySQL, I enjoy creating clear, impactful stories from raw numbers—whether it's optimizing processes, identifying trends, or building interactive dashboards.
+Collaboration is at the heart of what I do, and I thrive in teams that value data-driven strategies and innovation.

+At the end of the day, I believe data isn’t just about numbers—it’s about understanding people, making informed choices, and driving real growth.
+Let’s connect and explore how we can turn data into action!

 **Connect with me on LinkedIn or check out my portfolio.** www.linkedin.com/in/chitvan-nagaich